Computing Vertex and Edge Connectivity of Graphs Embedded with Crossings: Introduction

 \section{Introduction}

-The `connectivity' of a graph is an important measure of the resilience of the network that it models, and mainly comes in two variants.
-The \textit{vertex connectivity} of a graph $G$, denoted $\kappa(G)$, is the size of a minimum set of vertices whose removal makes the graph disconnected.
+The connectivity of a graph is an important measure of fault-tolerance, and mainly comes in two variants.
+The \textit{vertex connectivity} of a graph $G$, denoted $\kappa(G)$, is the minimum size of a set of vertices whose removal makes the graph disconnected.
 Such a set of vertices is called a \textit{minimum vertex cut} of $G$.
-The \textit{edge connectivity} of an unweighted graph, denoted by $\lambda(G)$, is the size of a minimum set of edges whose removal makes the graph disconnected.
-Such a set of edges is called a \textit{minimum edge cut} of $G$.
-For edge-weighted graphs, there is an analogous concept of \textit{global mincut}, which is a set of edges with minimum weight whose removal disconnects the graph.
-There is a rich literature on algorithms for computing vertex connectivity and global mincut of general graphs (see for example \cite{ chen2022maximum, ghaffari2020faster, MonikaHenzinger, JasonLi, li2021vertex, SaranurakY22 } and the references therein).
+An \textit{edge cut} of a graph $G$ is a set of edges whose removal makes the graph disconnected.
+The \textit{size of an edge cut}, for a graph without edge-weights, is the number of edges in the edge cut; for an edge-weighted graph, it is the sum of weights of all edges in the edge cut.
+(We always assume that edge-weighted graphs are simple because any set of parallel edges can be replaced by a single edge whose weight is the sum of weights of all edges in the set.)
+A \textit{minimum edge cut} of a graph, with or without edge-weights, is an edge cut of minimum possible size.
+For edge-unweighted graphs only, we use the term \textit{edge connectivity} to denote the size of a minimum edge cut.
+For both weighted and unweighted graphs, we use $\lambda(G)$ to denote the the size of a minimum edge cut.
+In what follows, we give a brief overview of the rich literature on algorithms for computing vertex connectivity and minimum edge cuts of general graphs.

-\subparagraph*{Planar graphs.} In this paper, we focus on the problem of computing vertex (edge) connectivity of graphs that come with a drawing with special properties.
-An example of such a class of graphs is \textit{planar graphs}, which are graphs that can be embedded on the plane with no edge crossing another.
-Because of their simplicity, planar graphs have nice structural properties and fast algorithms tailored to them.
-For example, it is known that the vertices (edges) that constitute a minimum vertex (edge) cut of a planar graph correspond to a cycle in graph $\Lambda(G)$ (defined below).
-This was used by Eppstein \cite{eppstein2002subgraph} to design an algorithm for computing the vertex (edge) connectivity of a planar graph in linear time.
-Since our paper uses some of his techniques, we briefly review them here.

-Let $G$ be an embedded planar graph.
-Let $\Lambda(G)$ be an auxiliary super-graph of $G$ obtained by inserting a \textit{face-vertex} inside each face of $G$ and making it adjacent to all vertices of $G$ that bound the face.
-Eppstein showed that a minimal vertex cut $S$ (i.e. no proper subset of $S$ is a vertex cut) corresponds to a certain \textit{separating cycle} $C$ of length $2|S|$ in $\Lambda(G)$.
-Since $\kappa(G) \leq 5$ for a planar graph, a shortest separating cycle exists in a subgraph of $\Lambda(G)$ with diameter at most 10.
-Using breadth-first-search layering, one can cover all subgraphs of $G$ with bounded diameter subgraphs, while maintaining the total size of subgraphs to be in $O(n)$.
-As bounded diameter subgraphs of planar graphs have bounded treewidth, one can then do a dynamic programming based subgraph isomorphism algorithm to find such a cycle \cite{eppstein2002subgraph}.
-The algorithm runs in time $2^{O(\kappa \log \kappa )}n$, where $\kappa = \kappa(G) \leq 5$.